gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Fits map bounds to show all results

 ### Gotchas / Notes
-ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Search is case-insensitive but requires minimum 2 characters ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ `orderBy: 'relevance'` gives better results than alphabetical
+ÃÂÃÂ°ÃÂÃÂÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Search is case-insensitive but requires minimum 2 characters ÃÂÃÂ°ÃÂÃÂÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ `orderBy: 'relevance'` gives better results than alphabetical

 ---